torvalds/linux/Documentation/arch/x86/microcode.rst

 so that the build system can find those files and integrate them into the final kernel image.
 The early loader finds them and applies them.

-Needless to say, this method is not the most flexible one because it requires rebuilding the kernel each time updated microcode from the CPU vendor is available.
+Needless to say, this method is analt the most flexible one because it requires rebuilding the kernel each time updated microcode from the CPU vendor is available.